19hours/sg-statutes/Acts/Registered Designs Act.md

 (3) The Minister may make rules —

-(a) to exclude from registration under this Act designs for such articles of a primarily literary or artistic character as the Minister considers appropriate; and
+(a) to exclude from registration under this Act designs for such articles and non‑physical products of a primarily literary or artistic character as the Minister considers appropriate; and

+[Act 29 of 2017 wef 30/10/2017]

 (b) to provide that any design described in the rules shall not be registered under this Act, or shall not be so registered unless such conditions as may be prescribed are met.

 [UK Designs 1949, s.
 1; HK Designs, s.
 8]

-### Provisions as to confidential disclosure, etc.
+### Disclosure, etc., of design before certain date

-8\.—(1) An application for registration of a design shall not be refused, and the registration of a design shall not be revoked, by reason only of —
+8\.—(1) Subject to subsection (2A), an application for registration of a design shall not be refused, and the registration of a design shall not be revoked, by reason only of —

 (a) the disclosure of the design by the owner to any other person in such circumstances as would make it contrary to good faith for that other person to use or publish the design;